notaryproject/specifications/scenarios.md

 This document serves as the requirements and constraints of a generalized signing solution.
 It focuses on the scenarios and needs, and very specifically avoids any reference to other projects or implementations.
 As our working group forms a consensus on the requirements, the group will then transition to a spec.

+## Non-Goals

+- Notary v2 does not account for what the content represents or its lineage.
+Other efforts may attach additional content, and re-sign the super set of content to account for other scenarios.

 ## Key Stake Holders & Contributors